-North-West Bangladesh is the northern most area of the country, known as greater Rangpur-Dinajpur in Rangpur Division.
-Its current working area covers 37 Upazilas (sub-districts) of 8 districts namely Dinajpur, Thakurgaon, Panchagarh, Nilphamari, Kurigram, Gaibandha, Lalmonirhat and Rangpur in the greater Rangpur-Dinajpur region in the northwest part of Bangladesh.
-Presently this includes 307 Unions - the lowest tier of local government and extends into the riverine belt to include the islands and sandbars in the River Brahmaputra.
+North-West Bangladesh is the northern-most area of the country, known as greater Rangpur-Dinajpur in Rangpur Division.
+It covers 37 Upazilas (sub-districts) of 8 districts, namely Dinajpur, Thakurgaon, Panchagarh, Nilphamari, Kurigram, Gaibandha, Lalmonirhat and Rangpur.
+The greater Rangpur-Dinajpur region includes 307 Unions - the lowest tier of local government and extends into the riverine belt to include the islands and sandbars in the River Brahmaputra.
 The area is generally very low-lying, and crisscrossed by river systems.
 The total area is 5,498 sq. with a population of 6.2 million.
 The northwest Bangladesh is historically more neglected and poor.
 The soil tends to be sandy and water tables deeper than in other regions.
 Rangpur division is vulnerable to frequent natural disasters.
 People face catastrophe like cyclones during summer, floods and river-bank erosion in the rainy season, drought in summer, spring and cold wave in winter.
-Lacking any significant industrial development agriculture is the mainstay of the economy and main source of employment.
+Lacking any significant industrial development agriculture is the mainstay of the region and the main source of employment.
 The spread of irrigation has reduced the extent of the lean season but remains problematic.